Ras El Tin Palace

 Ras El Tin Palace (قصر راس التين, literally, "Cape Fig Palace") is a palace on the coast of the Mediterranean Sea in Alexandria, Egypt.
+It is located in the Ras el-Tin quarter on Alexandria's eastern shore, overlooking the city's Western Harbour.

-It is one of the official residences for a serving President of Egypt.
-Under the Muhammad Ali Dynasty of Egypt and Sudan, it was a royal palace.
-Ras El Tin Palace is the oldest royal Egyptian palace still in use.
+The promontory on which it is built was in antiquity the site of the island of Pharos.
+Under the Muhammad Ali Dynasty of Egypt and Sudan it was a royal palace, and it is the oldest royal Egyptian palace still in use.
+It was registered on the list of Islamic and Coptic antiquities in 2015 and now serves as one of the official residences for a serving President of Egypt.